-- Gender (women are more predisposed to QTc prolongation than men) - Increasing age - Renal/hepatic function - Drug interactions (either interacting drug inhibits the metabolism of the antipsychotic and/or prolongs the QTc itself: for example, erythromycin, tricyclic antidepressants, certain antihypertensives (e.g. sotalol) - Established cardiac history (history of an MI and/or arrhythmia(s)) - Cardiovascular risk factors (history of smoking, heavy alcohol ingestion, obesity) - Electrolyte disturbances (e.g. if patient is on a diuretic).
+- Gender (women are more predisposed to QTc prolongation than men) and often achieve higher plasma levels when prescribed the same dose - Increasing age - Renal/hepatic function - Drug interactions (either interacting drug inhibits the metabolism of the antipsychotic and/or prolongs the QTc itself: for example, erythromycin, tricyclic antidepressants, certain antihypertensives (e.g. sotalol) - Established cardiac history (history of an MI and/or arrhythmia(s)) - Cardiovascular risk factors (history of smoking, heavy alcohol ingestion, obesity) - Electrolyte disturbances (e.g. if patient is on a diuretic).

 An ECG must be carried out before initiating high dose antipsychotic therapy (to establish a baseline and exclude cardiac contra-indications, including QTc prolongation).
-Thereafter an ECG should be carried out after a few days and, subsequently every 1-3 months1 (and when clinically indicated; should HDT be perpetuated).
+Thereafter an ECG should be carried out after a few days and, subsequently every 1-3 months (and when clinically indicated; should HDT be perpetuated).
 It is appropriate to monitor and record urea and electrolytes concomitantly.

-Dose increments should be given time to take effect - and ideally should not be made more than once weekly.
-Regular re-assessment of 'as required' (or 'prn') medication and its potential to raise the total daily dose of antipsychotic above the high-dose threshold is required1.
+Dose increments should be given time to reach steady-state take effect - and ideally should not be made more than once weekly for oral antipsychotics.
+Regular re-assessment of 'as required' (or 'prn') medication and its potential to raise the total daily dose of antipsychotic above the high-dose threshold is required.

 During Rapid Tranquillisation, the use of HDT should be circumvented or minimised by the use of alternative strategies such as: de-escalation techniques, use of benzodiazepines (instead of antipsychotics), allowing sufficient time for a clinical response between doses, and transferring a patient to a suitable environment (with sufficient numbers of adequately skilled staff).
 If, however, HDT has to be used - then routine monitoring of a sedated patient should include regular checks of pulse, BP, respiration, hydration, and temperature.
-ECGs should be carried out frequently during dose escalation, if and when possible and especially, if parenteral administration of antipsychotic has been implemented1.(See CG 52 Pharmacological Management of Acutely Disturbed Behaviour)
+ECGs should be carried out frequently during dose escalation, if and when possible and especially, if parenteral administration of antipsychotic has been implemented.(See CG 52 Pharmacological Management of Acutely Disturbed Behaviour)